 - strengthened stakeholders’ cooperation;

 - easier dissemination and exploitation of the project solutions.

-- empower young people to recognise and react effectively against cyberbullying through a Digital Education Platform including an advanced social media monitoring system and gameful education tools, as well as tailored educational toolkits, which will be co-created and experimented by above 1,000 children and adolescents with their educators across 10 European countries.
-This will also encourage victims to report their experiences;
+- empowered young people to recognise and react effectively against cyberbullying through a Digital Education Platform including an advanced social media monitoring system and gameful education tools, as well as tailored educational toolkits, which were co-created and experimented by above 1,000 children and adolescents with their educators across 10 European countries.
+This also encouraged victims to report their experiences;

-- foster a wider dialogue with stakeholders in education, in order to adopt a co-creative and evidence-based approach to prevent and counter cyberbullying through education, and strengthen cross-border coalition building through the KID_ACTIONS Lab.
+- fostered a wider dialogue with stakeholders in education, in order to adopt a co-creative and evidence-based approach to prevent and countered cyberbullying through education, and strengthen cross-border coalition building through the KID_ACTIONS Lab.